-Hammons was the representative for Maine’s 1st congressional district and was a Democrat.
+Hammons was the representative for Maine’s 1st congressional district as a Democrat.
 He served from 1847 to 1849.

 From Dec 1847 to Mar 1849, Hammons missed 138 of 478 roll call votes, which is 28.9%.
 This is worse than the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.

 |Dec 1847-Mar 1848||101||46||45.5%||87th|